hxj9102/table2excel/README.md

 ```
 text: defalut
-image: only accept start with http or https
+image: only accept start with http or https, and it can set image width and height
 ```